Deploy a Silverlight application to a website

 If your application includes Microsoft Expression Encoder files or media files, you'll have to copy those files also.

-To test your deployment, you can copy the test page (Default.html or TestPage.html), or you could copy code from the test page to an existing web page in the web folder.
+To test your deployment, you can copy the test page (Default.html or TestPage.html), or you could code from the test page to an existing web page in the web folder.
 Be sure to change the name of the .xap file to match the .xap file in your application.

 Browse to the web page that calls your Silverlight application to test how it appears.